danifv27/synthetos/README.md

 # Quick Start

-Installation of `uxperi` is dead-simple, just download the release for your system and run the binary.
-The binaries are published in Cloudsmit.io, under `com/fry-systems/devops/uxperi/` package.
+Installation of `synthetos` is dead-simple, just download the release for your system and run the binary.
+The binaries are published in Cloudsmit.io, under `com/fry-systems/devops/synthetos/` package.

 The binaries are classified by operating system (darwin, linux or windows), architecture (amd64) and version.